-4 - View towards the North Downs from the Crook Road Viewpoint Grid reference: 568160 142282
+4 - View towards the North Downs from the Crook Road Viewpoint

 11.4 This viewpoint on Crook Road offers a stunning view of the landscape to the north, including Paddock Wood and the North Downs.
 Crook Road is a popular cycle route because of these views and gentle gradient.